 Accreditation for Data Science Schools and Programs

 In the U.S., schools can hold regional or national accreditation, with regional accreditation generally considered the more prestigious of the two.
-Regional accreditation indicates that a degree-granting institution meets high academic standards with respect to factors like faculty qualifications, academic rigor, and student learning outcomes.
+Regional accreditation indicates that a degree-granting institution meets high academic standards like faculty qualifications, academic rigor, and student learning outcomes.
 There are six regional accrediting bodies approved by the U.S. Department of Education and the Council for Higher Education Accreditation.

 Data science programs may also receive accreditation, typically through the Accreditation Board for Engineering and Technology.
 Programmatic accreditation indicates a school's willingness to invest in high-quality educational infrastructure for its graduate programs in data science.

-Students who attend an accredited school enjoy more financial aid opportunities and greater access to careers after graduation.
-Learners pursuing a doctorate should take an especially keen look at their school's accreditation status, since it will affect their ability to pursue opportunities in postsecondary teaching.
+Students who attend an accredited school enjoy more financial aid opportunities and greater career access after graduation.
+Learners pursuing a doctorate should take an especially keen look at their school's accreditation status since it will affect their ability to pursue postsecondary teaching opportunities.

 Professional Organizations for Data Science

 Professional organizations are a great way to network, access information and resources, and stay up to date in the field.
-Members can connect with peers, learn from established experts, pursue valuable designations, and receive recognition for their work.
+Members can connect with peers, learn from established experts, pursue valuable designations, and receive recognition.
 Members may also assume leadership roles in an association.